HighW4y2H3ll/chaffctf_chal/readme.md

 Relatively small program should be easy to reverse.
 Have function pointers which might be a problem for automated tools.

-#### Constrain
+#### Constraints

-Constrain for the lower half is the same, And'ing with a random word.
+Constraint for the lower half is the same, And'ing with a random word.

 ![](pics/regview_con_low.png)

-6 non-exploitable constrains for the upper half: (This is where things starting to get ugly.
+6 non-exploitable constraints for the upper half: (This is where things starting to get ugly.
 I used a lot of polynomial math here.)

 ![](pics/graphland_con_up.png)

-The one exploitable constrain for the upper half:
+The one exploitable constraint for the upper half:

 ![](pics/graphland_con_pass.png)